Robin Neupert

 Robin Neupert (born 19 August 1991) is a German footballer who currently plays for Neckarsulmer SU.

 Career

-Neupert began his career with 1899 Hoffenheim, and spent three years playing for the reserve team before joining 3.
+Neupert began his career with TSG 1899 Hoffenheim and spent three years playing for the reserve team before joining 3.
 Liga side Preußen Münster in 2012.
 He made his debut for the club in the second match of the 2012–13 season, replacing Philip Heise in a 1–0 win over Chemnitzer FC.